 Don’t try to fit everything you aren’t going to use in the next 120 days into the garage.
-The main reason is that homebuyers will want to see the garage, storage space, or basement during their home tour.
-Items to pack away are those bulky or seldom-used appliances, seasonal clothing, and items related to any hobbies.
-Also consider limiting the amount of kitchenware, leaving out just enough utensils for each person in the house to use.
-This will not only open up space in kitchen cabinets,- but will also help keep the house clean in the day-to-day.
+Homebuyers will want to see the garage, storage space, or basement during their home tour.
+Items to pack away include any bulky or seldom-used appliances, seasonal clothing, and items related to any hobbies.
+Consider limiting the amount of kitchenware, leaving out just enough utensils for each person in the house to use.
+This will not only open up space in kitchen cabinets, but will also help keep the house clean each day.

 Make a Schedule

-Selling a home can be like owning a small business, and like any job, it’s important to keep a schedule.
-You know your life and availability, so talk to your agent and get smart about when you want to show your home.
-Don’t just be open to something like “everyday after work.”
-Instead, make dedicated space during the week and within your work schedule to sell your home, and make sure the home is looking its best when it happens.
-If you trust your agent enough to show the space while you aren’t home, then the home should look just as good, if not better, than it does when you’re not there.
-Remember: every showing is a performance.
+Selling a home can be like owning a small business, so it’s important to keep a schedule.
+You know your life and availability, so talk to your agent about when you want to show your home and don’t be afraid to be specific.
+Dedicate time during the week to sell your home, and make sure the home looks its best when it happens.
+If you trust your agent enough to show the space while you aren’t home, the home should look just as good, if not better, than it does when you’re not there.
+Remember, every showing is a performance.

 Protect Your Valuables

-While your agent will most likely bring around buyers that are honestly and genuinely interested in purchasing your home, it’s still always a good idea to be safe.
-While there are strangers in your home, make sure all computers and children’s touchscreen devices are password-locked and keep all valuables locked away safely.
-Also, make sure any mail that could have credit card numbers or bank information on it is out of view.
+Your agent will likely bring multiple interested buyers to your home, and while it’s unlikely an issue could occur, it’s always best to practice safety.
+While there are strangers in your home, make sure all computers and touchscreen devices are password-locked and keep all valuables locked away safely.
+Make sure any mail that could have credit card numbers or bank information is out of view.

 Day of the Open House

-On the day of, turn on all lights and open windows and drapes/blinds.
-Remember: light is right.
-Also, make sure your house smells good; remove the trash and don’t burn candles or incense.
-Many people are turned off by fragrances, so opting for a neutral smell is best.
+On the day of, turn on all lights and open windows, drapes and blinds.
+Remember, light is right.
+Also, make sure your house smells pleasant by removing the trash and cleaning the bin, if needed.
+Many people are turned off by fragrances, so opt for neutral smells over candles or incense.

 Shopper Feedback: Why Don’t They Love My House?